pfeinsper/21b-indago-rfid-conformance-tester/docs-src/firmware.md

 }
 ```

 ## Functions

-### Main.c - Start of Communication Values
+### `main.c` - Start of Communication Values

 [/main/fpga/examples_of_main/](https://github.com/pfeinsper/21b-indago-rfid-conformance-tester/blob/main/fpga/examples_of_main/)

 In each variation of the main code present inside the folder examples_of_main, a sample of code is common between them all and it is the set of all the time parameters mentioned in the Signal Generator section inside the [Hardware page](hardware.md).

 ```C
 int tari_100  = rfid_tari_2_clock(10e-6, FREQUENCY);